Mitsubishi Materials Corporation

 Participation in JMIA’s Carbon Neutrality Action Plan

 Ahead of adoption of the Kyoto Protocol in 1997, the Japan Mining Industry Association (of which Mitsubishi Materials is a member) formulated a Voluntary Environmental Action Plan to solve the issue of climate change.
-A further refinement of this plan was formulated starting 2013 as the Action Plan for Low-Carbon Society, as part of continuing efforts to reduce CO2 emissions from non-ferrous smelting in Japan.
+A further refinement of this plan was formulated starting in 2013 as the Action Plan for Low-Carbon Society, as part of continuing efforts to reduce CO2 emissions from non-ferrous smelting in Japan.
 Interests and expectations for the realization of carbon neutrality had been growing since the government had set a target of carbon neutrality by 2050 and to reduce GHG emissions by 46% (the industrial sector’s target is 38%) from the fiscal year ended March 2014 levels by the fiscal year ending March 2031.
 So, JMIA revised the "Commitment to a Low Carbon Society" to the "Carbon Neutrality Action Plan" in the fiscal year ended March 2021.

 In the fiscal year ended March 2021, JMIA was almost able to achieve its target of reducing CO2 emissions per unit of production by 26% from the fiscal year ended March 1991 levels by the fiscal year ending March 2031.
 Therefore, JMIA reviewed the target with advice from the Industrial Structure Council in 2022.
 The latest target is below.